-The size and number of appliances that you need for your work space is one of the first things a designer will consider in creating drawings for you project.
+The size and number of appliances that you need for your work space is one of the first things a designer will consider in creating plan drawings for you project.
 Dimensions including height, width, depth, door swings and the extension of drawer appliances will be factored into the design.

 Functional Kitchen Storage

-- Baking sheets and cutting boards
+- Baking sheets, cutting boards, trays

 - Baking supplies

-- Spices oils, vinegars and liquid flavorings
+- Spices, oils, vinegars, and liquid flavorings

 - Small appliances

-- Cooking utensils and gadgets
+- Cooking utensils, knives and gadgets

 - Towels, trash receptacles, and other clean up items